daveclinton/upesi-notes/README.md

 # UpesiNotes Frontend

-UpesiNotes is a fast, clean platform built for professional technical writers and documentation teams.
+UpesiNotes is a fast, clean platform built for professional documentation teams.
 This repository contains the frontend for the UpesiNotes MVP, combining a markdown-first editor with Git-inspired version control and streamlined review workflows.
 It solves the pain points of slow, cluttered tools like Notion or Google Docs, delivering a focused, iterative writing experience for technical content creators.

 ## Features